Gypsy Hill killings

 The Gypsy Hill killings were a group of five homicides of young women and girls in San Mateo County, California, during early 1976.
-The killer became known in the media as the “San Mateo Slasher."
-It was later proven that there were at least two different perpetrators.
+The killer became known in the media as the "San Mateo Slasher."
+It was later proven that there were at least two different perpetrators with Rodney Halbower convicted of the murders of Baxter, Cascio and Michelle Mitchell and Leon Seymour being convicted in the sole murder of Lampe.
+It is believed Blackwell and Booth were killed by Halbower, but there's no evidence yet to tie him to those cases and Friedman's murder is also unsolved with these killings being partially unresolved.

 Killings

 On January 8, 1976, the body of 18-year-old Veronica Cascio was discovered in a creek on the grounds of the Sharp Park Golf Course in Pacifica.
 She had been stabbed 30 times.
 A transient was arrested but was released for lack of evidence.

 A few weeks later, 14-year-old Tatiana Blackwell was reported missing after leaving her home in Pacifica to run an errand.
 A body, later identified as hers, was discovered off Sharp Park Road in the Gypsy Hills section of the city on June 6.
 She had also been stabbed multiple times.

-Paula Baxter, 17 years old, went missing on Wednesday evening February 4th, after finishing a play rehearsal on the Capuchino High school campus, leaving her mired car behind.
+Paula Baxter, 17 years old, went missing on Wednesday evening February 4, after finishing a play rehearsal on the Capuchino High School campus, leaving her mired car behind.
 Her nude body was found on February 6 in Millbrae behind the Church of Jesus Christ of Latter-day Saints on Ludeman Lane.
 She had been stabbed 4 times, sexually assaulted, and hit on the head with a piece of concrete.
 Her killing was forensically linked to Cascio's.

 On April 1, 19-year-old Denise Lampe of Broadmoor was found dead after a search in the parking lot of the Serramonte Center.
 She had been stabbed 20 times.

 Carol Booth, 26, was reported missing by her husband on March 15, and was discovered in a shallow grave near Colma Creek on Grand Avenue in South San Francisco on May 6.